UK leaves coronavirus lifeline for workers in place for 4 more months

-Sunak said he would provide further details by the end of May.
-An economic think-tank said there was a risk that extending the furlough scheme, preventing companies from starting to reorganise their staff and adjust their business models, risked a rise in joblessness once it expires.
+Sunak said he would give further details by the end of May.
+An economic think-tank said extending the furlough scheme would prevent companies from readjusting to the changed economy, potentially causing a rise in joblessness after the lockdown.

 - READ MORE ON: